oaripay/ebsi-core-services/.changeset/EBSIINT-5161.md

 "@ebsiint-api/trusted-schemas-registry-api-v2": patch
 ---

-fix connection with ethers provider when there is no token
+Fix connection with ethers provider when there is no token.